 - Ability to promote the development of an active and coordinated body of research across a diverse community of investigators, programmers, and institutions;

 - Ability to offer technical assistance to develop monitoring and evaluation plans with appropriate measures, processes for data collection, analysis and write-up, and provide guidance on effective implementation in diverse programmatic contexts;

 - Ability to operationalize research projects (e.g., submit IRB applications, establish data storage and use protocols and agreements);

-- Ability to organize and effectively direct a team of researchers and support staff, including external partners and constituents, to achieve the goals of the project within deadlines and budget constraints;
+- Ability to organize and effectively direct the work of a team of researchers and support staff, including external partners and constituents, in achieving the goals of the project within deadlines and budget constraints;

 - Ability to exercise intellectual leadership in resolving issues, re-conceiving and redirecting project activities as needed, and maintaining clarity of goals;